andrzejlisek/TextPaint/Readme.md

 The line corner and junction characters will be automatically placed if appropiate characters in neighbor cells are from the same character set\.

-If you to move cursor to other place without drawing, switch to state 0 or 3 or 4, move the cursor, return to the state 1\.
+If you want to move cursor to other place without drawing, switch to state 0 or 3 or 4, move the cursor and switch again to the state 1\.
 The last selected character sets will be remembered\.

 ## State 2 \- Draw character